-Therefore, fish are often given pride of place at the table during Chinese New Year feasts, and bright depictions of fish (often as lanterns) are raised up and down the streets during parades and celebrations.
+Therefore, fish are often given pride of place at the table during Chinese New Year feasts, and bright depictions of fish, often in the form of lanterns, are raised up and down the streets during parades and celebrations.

-Food is one of the most important aspects of Chinese New Year, and dumplings are prepared and eaten because their shape represents something called, "yuanbao", an ancient Qin dynasty-era currency, made from gold and silver ingots.
+Food is one of the most important aspects of Chinese New Year, and dumplings are prepared and eaten because their shape represents yuanbao, an ancient Qin dynasty-era currency made from gold and silver ingots.